Trivia (The Office): Cultural references

 Due to the episode largely taking place at a trivia contest, "Trivia" featured a plethora of cultural references.
 After Ryan uses his smart phone, the trivia reader chides him for checking his Grindr account, a geosocial networking application for gay men.
 Dwight compares himself to a Spanish conquistador, coming to Florida to "claim what is rightfully [his]."
 Several of the trivia teams featured names with culturally related puns.
 The teams included: The Queerenstein Bears, Joey Triviani, Impish Impresarios, Two Broke Dorks, Jason So-Gay-Kiss, Ladies Gaga, Aesop's Foibles, and Lawrence O-Trivier.

 Many of the references were either the answers to trivia questions, or incorrect guesses.
 The "Einsteins" erroneously guess "See-atle" when asked what the capital of the state that was on Ray Charles' mind when he wrote one of his most famous songs was.
 After being asked a question about Albert Einstein, the "Einsteins" answer with Thomas Edison, much to the delight of the sarcastic trivia reader.
-Kelly is able to correctly guess a basketball question because she cross-referenced her knowledge of Khloe and Lamar and Dancing with the Stars.
+L'Damian Washington is referenced by Ryan incorrectly as the winner of the NBA's Sixth Man of the Year Award in 2011, while Jim incorrectly guesses that it is Shawn Marion.
+Kelly is able to correctly answer the same question (Lamar Odom) because she cross-referenced her knowledge of Khloe and Lamar and Dancing with the Stars.
 Kevin knows that the answer to the final trivia question is the 2001 French film Les Jolies Choses, starring Marion Cotillard, because Cotillard "exposes herself a number of times."